Unit 4.2

 The most commonly used adverbs of frequency are:

-- Adverbs of indefinite frequency: now and then, seldom, occasionally, frequently, regularly, constantly…
+- adverbs of indefinite frequency: now and then, seldom, occasionally, frequently, regularly, constantly…

-- Adverbs of definite frequency: daily, weekly, monthly, periodically, yearly…
+- adverbs of definite frequency: daily, weekly, monthly, periodically, yearly…

-Adverbs of indefinite frequency
+Adverbs of indefinite frequency:

-- I seldom go to the beach.
+- You seldom go to the beach.

 - He has a flat in London now, but he still comes home occasionally.

-- I frequently have headaches.
+- We frequently have headaches.

-- She exercises regularly.
+- You exercise regularly.

 - They constantly wear a cap.

-Adverbs of definite frequency
+Adverbs of definite frequency:

 - You go running daily.